 Buffy: Miss me?

 While Angelus is busy with her Watcher, Buffy swoops out of nowhere and judo kicks him in the back. ("Passion")

 Angelus:(to Giles) All right, you've had your fun, but you know what it's time for now?

 Buffy: My fun.

-Perhaps the most famous example in the Season 2 finale.
+In the Season 2 finale.
 A Sunnydale cop, so nonexistent in previous weeks and so very prevalent in this one, jumps out and tells Buffy to hold it right there.
-Suddenly, the gun gets kicked out his hands.
+Suddenly, the gun gets kicked out of his hands.
 Spike pops out of nowhere, slaps around the cop and kicks him into the hood of his car, knocking him out.

 Spike: "Hello, cutie."

 In the same episode, Angelus readies himself to free Acathla as his acolytes look on.
 Buffy enters quietly behind one of the henchvamps and cleanly decapitates him.
 O hai!

 In "Consequences", Faith is straddling Xander in her bed and about to strangle him.
 She hears a sound and looks over to see Angel swinging a baseball bat before the screen goes black.
 Ow.

 Xander, having earlier been taunted by Spike that he was nothing more than a "glorified bricklayer" (to which he meekly responded, "I'm also a pretty good bowler.) makes an audience rousing Dynamic Entry in the Season Five finale by knocking Glory the Hellgod through a brick wall.
 With a wrecking ball.